alphagov/notifications-net-client/README.md

 ##### `reference`

-An optional identifier you generate if you don't want to use Notify's `id`.
-It can be used to identify a single  notification or a batch of notifications.
-Otherwise the parameter can be omitted or `null` can be passed in its place.
+An optional identifier you generate.
+The reference can be used as a unique reference for the notification.
+Because Notify does not require this reference to be unique you could also use this reference to identify a batch or group of notifications.

+You can omit this argument if you do not require a reference for the notification.

 ##### `emailReplyToId`